Mongolia's Ger Camps

 There is nothing quite like waking to the sound of horse hooves galloping past as a young boy takes his herd out to graze on the steppe, or yaks close by with their rhythmic chewing.
 Watch clouds drift past through the open skylight and delight in the picture postcard view from your own little door, and if time permits after all your adventuring, we at Panoramic Journeys fully support the afternoon ger-nap.
 Enjoy an evening campfire with your hosts and fellow travellers.

 We stay at all of the ger camps we use, so we know that they will be right for you.
 Some of our current favourites include:

 Khorgo Ger Camp - in the Terskiin Tsagaan Nuur National Park, surrounded by mountains and in sight of the extinct volcano from which the camp takes its name, just a short drive to White Lake.
 Simple yet charming in an exquisite location.

 Jalman Meadows - a luxury ger camp surprisingly close to Ulaanbaatar in the Khan Khentii wilderness.
 All of the camp at Jalman Meadows can be packed up like a traditional nomadic home to leave no trace in this beautiful, strictly protected area.
 Enjoy fine dining in the restaurant ger, an ingenious shower in the dedicated bathing ger, play ankle bones in the library ger, or simple sit back and relax with a G&T from the bar.
-The nearby Tuul river for rafting and fishing.
-Take a walk through flower filled meadows to the nearby Tuul river for fishing or rafting.
-You will not want to leave.
+Take a walk through flower-filled meadows to the nearby Tuul river for fishing or rafting.
+You won't want to leave.

-We aim to choose smaller, mor personal camps but this will depend on where you are in the country and the time of year you travel.
+We aim to choose smaller, more personal camps but this will depend on where you are in the country and the time of year you travel.

 Many of our tours in Mongolia stay in Ger Camps at some point.
 Get in touch if you want to learn more about specific camps.